cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 ::::

+:::: tab name="ChromeOS"
+::: danger

+If you have a ChromeOS device, you can attempt to follow <router-link to="/installing-palera1n-chromeos">Installing palera1n (ChromeOS)</router-link>, however, do note that it is not recommended due to the fact that it is both more time-consuming and more prone to user error.

 ::::::

 Once the device boots up, open the palera1n loader app and tap `Sileo`.
 After a bit of time, you'll be prompted to set a passcode for using command line stuff, and then afterwards,`Sileo` should be on your home screen.